 Although each franchise registration state has adopted its own regulations and requirements, the application process itself is uniform and standardized franchise registration applications, forms, and instructions are published by the North American Securities Administrators Association (NASAA).

-If you are an existing franchisor, then timing will depend on when you submit your application for registration.
 Timing varies from state to state and FDD registration can take anywhere from 20 days to three months depending on the completeness of your FDD and the time of year it is filed.
 Learn more about when FDD’s expire and require renewal.

 Although each franchise registration state lists and identifies its franchise registration requirements, forms, and filing fees; the forms and instructions upon which your registration application will be based are published by NASAA.
 There is variation among the states regarding certain disclosure requirements and supplements to the NASAA forms.
 Generally, your franchise registration application will include the following forms:

 - Uniform Franchise Registration Application page with data on the franchisor;

 - Sales Agent Disclosure Form and the new Franchise Seller Disclosure Form;